Kamo29/Pengiun-Species-Identification/README.md

 # Pengiun-Species-Identification
-Small example of identifying penguin species
+Small example of identifying penguin species, done as part of an exam